-The processing of personal data within the BKMS® System is based on the legitimate interest of Volkswagen AG in the detection and prevention of grievances and the associated prevention of damage and liability risks for the Volkswagen Group (Art.
+The processing of personal data within the BKMS® Incident Reporting is based on the legitimate interest of Volkswagen AG in the detection and prevention of grievances and the associated prevention of damage and liability risks for the Volkswagen Group (Art.
 6 Para.
 1 lit. f DSGVO in conjunction with Sections 30, 130 OWiG).
 Point 4.1.3 of the German Corporate Governance Code also requires the establishment of a whistleblowing system in order to give employees and third parties the appropriate opportunity to provide protected information on legal infringements within the company.

 If a report received concerns an employee of Volkswagen AG, the processing also serves to prevent criminal offences or other legal infringements in connection with the employment relationship (§ 26 Para.
 1 BDSG).